Skip to content

 It’s that magical time of year and let’s give ourselves some credit for making it extra magical this year – Santa can only do so much, right?
-We all know the best holiday decorators never forget to include the following obligatory ingredients for a shimmering, shining, magical holiday season including:
+We all know the best holiday decorators try to avoid home hazards while they include the following obligatory ingredients for a shimmering, shining, magical holiday season including:

-• CANDLES – yea, give us the real stuff!
+• Candles: Yeah, give us the real stuff!
 Not those battery-powered fake window candles.

-• GIFTS.
-Big ones, little ones, expensive ones and they all get delivered to the front porch while we’re away.
+• Gifts: Big ones, little ones, expensive gifts, and they all get delivered to the front porch while we’re away.

 All joking aside, clearly the holidays come with a hefty amount of hazards to avoid if you want the festivities to go smoothly and not up in flames.
-At Kaizen Homes, protecting the integrity of your home is always a top priority so we’ve put together these tips to keep your home and it’s occupants safe this holiday season.
+At Kaizen Homes, protecting the health of your home’s occupants is always a top priority so we’ve put together these tips to keep your home and it’s occupants safe this holiday season.

 According to the Electrical Safety Foundation International, 45% of home decoration fires get started by candles.
 Fire is one of the top risks during the months of December, January and February.
 Always blow out candles before going to bed or leaving the home.
 Consider the location placement of candles that they are not close to curtains, Christmas trees or other flammable plants.
 Finally, consider purchasing battery-powered candles as an alternative if the home has a lot of children or pets.

 What could possibly go wrong with lights?
-Ugh, should we mention fire first or falls risks first?
+Ugh, should we mention fire first or risks of falls first?

 Lights that are frayed or damaged in some way should be disposed of immediately.
 Don’t take chances and risk this holiday season going up in flames.
 Before hanging all lights, inspect for damage and replace as needed.
 When hanging lights, always use indoor light inside and outdoor lights outside and use plastic insulated clips rather than nails or metal staples.